imq-open/pxt-qbuild/doc/Get_Started.md

 Notice that the role of Q:build/Micro:bit is also a device, as with motors, distance sensors... and other Lego devices.

-The Hub communicates with the devices through a private (non-public) serial protocol, which is based on messages.
+The hub communicates with the devices through a private (non-public) serial protocol, which is based on messages.
 Most of the time we don't need to know the details of this protocol, but, for example, when writing data to a device, we need to organize the messages according to the protocol specification.

 The protocol as published by PyBricks can be viewed here: